Charles McBurney (archaeologist)

-Life and career
+Early life and education

 McBurney was born in Stockbridge, Massachusetts, the son of Dorothy Lillian (Rundall) and Henry McBurney, and the grandson of Charles McBurney, the American surgeon (known to subsequent generations of surgeons for defining McBurney's point).
 His mother was English, the daughter and granddaughter of British Army officers; his father was an American engineer.
 He spent his childhood in the USA until he was eleven, then his parents took him to London, and then to Switzerland, and France.
 Young McBurney was home schooled.

 In 1933, he entered King's College, Cambridge, reading French and German, and then archaeology and anthropology.
 He studied archaeology under Miles Burkett and Dorothy Garrod, who greatly influenced his career.
 Graduate studies were interrupted by war service in the Royal Air Force Volunteer Reserve.
 But during World War II he was stationed in North Africa and undertook archaeological surveys in the Western Desert, finding numerous archaeological sites he would later excavate.
 He completed his PhD in 1948.
 His PhD dissertation was one of the first comparative studies of the late Middle Palaeolithic of Europe.
-In 1950, he became a British citizen.